denisyukphp/tmpfile-manager/docs/index.md

 $tmpFileManager->purge();
 ```

 In console commands use `createTmpFileContext()` method to create and handle temp files.
-Temp files will immediately removed after finished callback:
+Temp files will be immediately removed after finished callback:

 ```php
 $tmpFileManager->createTmpFileContext(function (TmpFile $tmpFile) {